Cancer Vaccines: Milestones, Promises, Opportunities, and Challenges

 - Hepatitis B Virus Vaccine

-- True or False: The first generation of hepatitis B vaccine based on carrier-derived blood plasma product was replaced by a non-blood product out of concern of potential bloodborne pathogen concerns.
+- True or False: The first generation of hepatitis B vaccine, based on carrier-derived blood plasma product, was replaced by a non-blood product out of concern for potential bloodborne pathogen concerns.

 - True or False: Aluminum hydroxide, Al(OH)3, was incorporated into the second-generation non-blood-based hepatitis B vaccine with the intent of making the vaccine more effective at producing a powerful immune response.